Also the "Who's the Dummy?" questions are a sucessor to the Guest Host questions from Volume 3 and The Ride.

 The DS version of 2011 doesn't include the "Wrong Answer of the Game" and the "Nocternal Admissions" Questions.

 The Scrappy: Billy O' Brien in 2011.
-Even Cookie hates him and is happy if you pick the Wrong Answer of the Game in the last episode, which gives you Billy.
+Even Cookie hates him and is happy if you pick the Wrong Answer of the Game in the last on-disc episode, which gives you Billy.

 What Do You Mean, It Wasn't Made on Drugs?: The entire theme of Headrush's interface is, basically, the purest psychedelia of the 80s, complete with mostly black background, acid colors, distorted voices (that don't belong to the host most of the time), fast-moving grafitti slideshows/titles on the standby screen and really scary toy images for representing the players' avatars.
 Even the logo of this game looks precisely what you'd call surf-esque!